Warriors of the North Unit Analysis Part 4: Elves

 Picked up Vampire Despiser and Elemental Power.
 No other (Direct) changes to this end.

 Vampire Despiser will actually be relevant fairly regularly, as Vampires and Ancient Vampires are quite common in Undead battlegroups and Undead battlegroups are dense in many parts of Warriors of the North.
-It's a modest increase in damage output, but it's there.
+It's only a modest increase in damage output, but it's there.

 More important and interesting, as noted before, is that Bleeding now inflicts percentile Physical damage!